Appu-Reddy/AvatarLab-G362-PS25/models/Zonos/README.md

 ## Inference

-For running on colab, import [inference](inference.ipynb) to Colab and run all the cells directly (Use GPU/TPUfor faster inference).
+For running on colab, import [inference](inference.ipynb) to Colab and run all the cells directly (Use GPU/TPU for faster inference).

 ## REST Api